pkb/obsidian-extensions-list/plugins/smart-context.md

 This will be included.
 ```

-And you’ve configured the excluded heading as `Secret`, the **“Secret”** section won’t appear in the clipboard output.
+If you set "Secret" as an excluded heading, the **"Secret"** section won't appear when you copy this file’s contents.
+If you also had `*.pdf` in a `.scignore`, any PDF files in that same directory would be skipped entirely.

 ---

 ## Contributing

-Feel free to open issues or submit pull requests to improve this plugin.
+Feel free to open issues or submit pull requests.
+This plugin uses the [MIT License](LICENSE).

----

-## License

-This plugin is distributed under the [MIT License](LICENSE).

 %% README_END %%